Say hello to trainer Craig Fraser Young

 I’m 26, based in Warwickshire.
 I grew up in Montrose on the north east coast of Scotland.

-I have always been animal mad!
+I’ve always been animal mad!
 I went to dance school as a kid and was a junior associate at Scottish ballet, so I guess that helped to teach discipline, structure and commitment.
 I moved down from Scotland to live in East Sussex and the young age of 16 to work on a showjumping yard.

-I have worked for a few top riders and been lucky traveling all over Europe with the horses!
+I’ve worked for a few top riders and been lucky traveling all over Europe with the horses!
 After falling off and being unable to ride for some time I decided to work in care, I had a job working with the elderly living with dementia and loved every minute of the three years!
 I have been back working with the horses fulltime for the last four years.
 I’m very lucky to be in a position to do my birds along with the horses!

 Can you tell us more about your training technique?